PhilCorcoran/oracle-json/README.md

 oracle-json
 ===========

-nodejs module to call oracle stored procedures using json input and output params
+nodejs module to call oracle stored procedures using CLOBs for json input and output params

 # Install